-The faculty will need to be convinced that your circumstances were significant and beyond your control, or the illness or condition so severe that it was not possible for you to successfully complete the unit(s)
+The faculty will need to be convinced that your circumstances were significant and beyond your control, or the illness or condition so severe that it was not possible for you to successfully complete the unit.

-Why couldn’t you discontinue before the week 7 DC deadline?
+Why couldn’t you discontinue before the DC deadline?

 You must be able to demonstrate that is was not possible, or reasonable for you to discontinue before the deadline.
 This might be because the extraordinary circumstances that affected your studies did not occur until after the deadline.
-Sometimes an illness or health condition gets unexpectedly worse or exacerbated after the deadline.
-Sometimes students are so affected (eg. sick) before and after the deadline, that they are not able to discontinue until they have recovered enough to take action.
+Sometimes an illness or health condition gets unexpectedly worse after the deadline.
+Sometimes students are so affected (e.g., sick) before and after the deadline, that they are not able to discontinue until they have recovered enough to take action.
 You need to provide a reasonable explanation for any delay, as well as documentation that supports any reason for the delay.

 Did you apply for Special Consideration?

 If you did not apply for special consideration in the unit explain why you were unable to do so.
-If you did apply and you got an extension, can you demonstrate that it was not possible for you to do the assessment, or apply for special consideration again?
+If you did apply and you got an extension, demonstrate that it was not possible for you to do the assessment, or apply for special consideration again.
 It may be that the outcome of a Special Consideration request was not sufficient to deal with the problem you faced.
 If so explain why.
 If you were granted Special Consideration for the final exam and again for its replacement exam then the faculty will normally grant a DC automatically, if they cannot offer any further replacement exam/assessment.

 What was your mark in the subject you are applying for a DC for?

 If you failed a Unit but your mark was close to a pass, (e.g., 45 – 49%) explain why you believe this was still not a legitimate attempt at the subject.
 That is, why should this not just count as a fail.
 For example, you got good marks early in the semester and bad ones later when the problem arose.
-Or you might be able to point to the past where you have scored credits or distinctions for similar assessments or subjects, and that the low mark in the Unit you are seeking a DC for is best explained by the extraordinary circumstances you have experienced.
+Or you might be able to point to the past where you have scored credits or distinctions for similar assessments or subjects, and that the low mark in the unit you are seeking a DC for is best explained by the extraordinary circumstances you have experienced.

 Did you pass any units?

-If you passed one or more Units in the semester you will need to explain why you were able to successfully complete them, but not the ones you are seeking a DC for.
+If you passed one or more units in the semester you will need to explain why you were able to successfully complete them, but not the ones you are seeking a DC for.
 An event may have happened after you had completed the assessment for one unit but not the other; or perhaps the types of assessments were different in those units.